Revisiting Locally Differentially Private Protocols: Towards Better Trade-offs in Privacy, Utility, and Attack Resistance: Attack-Aware Evaluation Framework for LDP

-Using our two-objective framework defined in Equation~\eqref{eq:objective_function}, we extend four state-of-the-art LDP protocols to introduce adaptive counterparts.
+Using our two-objective framework defined in Eq.~\eqref{eq:objective_function}, we extend four state-of-the-art LDP protocols to introduce adaptive counterparts.
 Each adaptive protocol selects an optimal parameter \(\mathbf{\Theta}\) to achieve a better trade-off between ASR and MSE, rather than focusing solely on utility.
-The optimization process varies across protocols, adapting their internal parameters to balance privacy protection and estimation accuracy.
+The optimization process varies across protocols, adapting their internal parameters to balance privacy protection and estimation accuracy. \textit{\textbf{Importantly, our reparametrization preserves the original $\varepsilon$-LDP guarantee by design.}} For instance, the subset size $\omega$ in ASS and the probability pair $(p, q)$ in AUE are explicitly constrained to satisfy the $\varepsilon$-LDP guarantee; ALH inherits the privacy guarantee of GRR applied to a hashed domain; and ATHE applies a post-processing threshold, which does not affect the privacy guarantee.
 We now describe each adaptive mechanism in detail.